liviusi/Mangadex-Downloader/README.md

 # mangadexscraper

-Python script to download either a single manga chapter or a whole manga from mangadex.org
+## mangadex.py
+Script to be run from command line in order to download a whole manga or a chapter.
+Requires Chromedriver to be inside the same folder as the script.
+Downloaded content will go in a subfolder it will create.

+## bot.py
+Made it possible to use a Telegram bot to download content from mangadex on PC.